lelechen63/Hierarchical-MRI-tumor-segmentation-with-densely-connected-3D-CNN/README.md

 ### Disclaimer and known issues

-0. These codes are implmented in Tensorflow
+0. These codes are implemented in Tensorflow
 0. In this paper, we only use the glioblastoma (HGG) dataset.
 0. I didn't config nipype.interfaces.ants.segmentation.
-So if you need to use `n4correction.py` code, you need to copy it to the bin directory where antsRegistration etc are located.
+So if you need to use `n4correction.py` code, you need to copy it to the `bin` directory where antsRegistration etc are located.
 Then run `python n4correction.py`
 0. If you want to train these models using this version of tensorflow without modifications, please notice that:
-	- You need at lest 12 GB GPU memory.
+	- You need at least 12 GB GPU memory.
 	- There might be some other untested issues.

 ### Results
-0. Result visualization :
+0. Result visualization:
 	![visualization](https://github.com/lelechen63/MRI-tumor-segmentation-Brats/blob/master/image/h.png)
 	![visualization](https://github.com/lelechen63/MRI-tumor-segmentation-Brats/blob/master/image/v.png)